JakWai01/notes-special-topics-for-web-applications/README.md

   - yew rust
   - reddit post about figma zoom and jiti
 - Vor der Demo noch kurz zu WAT, dann die DEMO, in welcher die Terminologie erklärt wird
+- TODO: Terminology
+- TODO: Add more examples in other languages.
+Just show the result.
+Add demos with imports, export etc...
+- TODO: How does JavaScript run in the browser
 - Demo: A simple Wasm application
   - necessary components (glue code)
   - compilation target